-All requests by courts, government agencies, or parties involved in litigation for Customer Data disclosures should be sent to firstname.lastname@example.org and include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorized User’s name (if applicable).
-Requests should be prepared and served in accordance with applicable law.
-All requests should be narrow and focused on the specific Customer Data sought.
-All requests will be construed narrowly by Slack, so please do not submit unnecessarily broad requests.
+All requests by courts, government agencies, or parties involved in litigation for Customer Data disclosures should be sent to firstname.lastname@example.org and include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorized User’s name (if applicable), Slack team url, and type of data sought.

 Slack will notify Customer before disclosing any of Customer’s Customer Data so that the Customer may seek protection from such disclosure, unless Slack is prohibited from doing so or there is a clear indication of illegal conduct or risk of harm to people or property associated with the use of such Customer Data.
 If Slack is legally prohibited from notifying Customer prior to disclosure, Slack will take reasonable steps to notify Customer of the demand after the nondisclosure requirement expires.
 In addition, if Slack receives a National Security Letter with an indefinite non-disclosure requirement, Slack will initiate procedures for judicial review pursuant to 18 U.S.C. § 3511.